-Neurosurgery Trauma/ICU Cardiac & Kidney Transplant
+Neurosurgery Trauma/ICU Cardiac & Kidney Transplant Medical Psychiatry

-Medical Psychiatry

-The Rehab-Neuropsychology position at Memorial Regional Hospital South: NEW position for the 2023-2024 Training Year
+The Rehab-Neuropsychology position at Memorial Regional Hospital South:

 The focus of this service is to provide bedside biopsychosocial evaluations, neuropsychology screenings, psychotherapy, and psychoeducation to the adult patient population at Memorial Rehabilitation Institute.
 The patient population consists of adult medical inpatients who have diagnoses of stroke, brain injury, spinal cord injuries, transplants, and orthopedic injuries.
 These patients may also have psychiatric or other co-occurring comorbidities.
 Services provided to families/support system using the Patient & Family Centered Care model.